mortii/anki-morphs/docs/src/user_guide/usage/reviewing-cards.md

 * **Mark as Name**:
   The highlighted text will be added to the [names.txt](../setup/names.md) file, and the card will be skipped.

-* **Browse in am-unknowns**:
+* **Browse in `am-study-morphs`**:
   This opens up the Anki Browse window with the search term:
   ```
-   "am-unknowns:{highlighted_text}"
+   "am-study-morphs:{highlighted_text}"
   ```
-  This can be useful to find cards you previously studied that had this as an unknown morph.
+  This can be useful for finding cards you previously studied that contained the highlighted text as an unknown morph.

-  For example, you might have forgotten the nuances of the word `lucky`, but you recall having studied it before and you wish to refresh your memory.
-To quickly find the previously studied card(s), you can highlight `lucky`, select this option, and the browse window will open with the search:
+  For example, you might have forgotten the nuances of the word `repulse`, but recall having studied it before, you can then highlight `repulse`, select this option, and the browse window will open with the search term:
   ```
-   "am-unknowns:lucky"
+   "am-study-morphs:repulse"
   ```